franfif/GUDLFT_Python_Testing/README.md

    GÜDLFT is a (fictional - for education purposes) digital platform for coordinating strength competition in North America and Australia.<br>

    This is a proof of concept (POC) project to show a light-weight version of our competition booking platform.
-The goal of this project is to debug and build a test suite for a Flask application in Python, et proceed with developping more features with a Test-Driven Development approach.
+The goal of this project is to debug and build a test suite for a Flask application in Python, et proceed with developing more features with a Test-Driven Development approach.

 ## Main skills involved in this project
 - **Debugging** code in a Python application